eros71-dev/bcsk/README.md

 This repo does include all assets necessary for compiling the game.
 A prior copy of the game is **NOT** required to extract the assets.

+AssetRipper was used for the decompilation of this project, and the required Unity plugins/addons/whatever have been installed in order for the game to work.

 ## Installation

 Clone the repo to wherever and load it with Unity 2020.3.40f1.